The age of blogging coupled with the latest paparazzi craze

 I think we developed a great sound together.
 And we worked together on this

-album and we’re going to work together a little bit more before I finish.
+album and were going to work together a little bit more before I finish.
 I

 really wanted to get a taste and flavor from some other producers and writers and